a-azad/Food.Drink.Business.Value.Mapping/index.md

 ![](pix/seattle.jpg)

 ### Impacting Factors
 This problem is multi-dimensional with probably a very long list of factors.
-Affordability (financial), location (vibe, adjacent businesses), accessibility (traffic, parking, etc.), service quality (cuisine type, food quality, etc.), population density, and customer satisfaction are among many others. __However__ for the sake of this short project, I limit myself to two:
+Affordability (financial), location (vibe, adjacent businesses), accessibility (traffic, parking, etc.), service quality (cuisine type, food quality, etc.), population density, and customer satisfaction are among many others.
+However, for the sake of this short project, I limit myself to two:

 - Affordability (financial)
 - Trends (and forecasts) of highs/lows of demand in segments of the industry.
 Segments related to: